axyn45/comp9727-25t2/project/report/project-report.md

 > **Author:** Bob
 > **zID:** z123456

-**Marking**

-- Content: Novel insights made concerning experiments and results.
-- Structure: Logically organized into a coherent, easy to understand argument.
-- Analysis: Novel interpretations of results supported by evidence.
-- Presentation: Engaging style with clear explanations throughout.

 ## 1 Commercial System Analysis: Reddit's Recommendation Engine

 The primary commercial system for our recommendation scenario is Reddit's own multifaceted recommendation engine.
 It is designed to keep millions of users engaged by personalizing the content they see across the platform.
 Understanding its strengths and limitations is key to motivating our own project's proposal.

 ### 1.1 Mechanisms to recommend content

 The personalized home feed is the main touchpoint for users.
-The default "Best" sort is a complex algorithm that prioritizes fresh content from communities a user frequently interacts with.
-It considers not only post scores and age but also the user's historical engagement within those subreddits.
+The default best sort is a complex algorithm that prioritizes content from communities a user frequently interacts with.
+It considers not only post scores and age but also the user's historical activity within those subreddits.

 Besides, features like the "Explore" tab and notifications for trending posts are designed to introduce users to new content and communities that are algorithmically determined to be relevant to their interests.